pBrandyFH/ma-fh-kufstein/README.md

-# MA Brandecker: Powerlifting Federation Management System
+# Master Thesis: Powerlifting Federation Management System

 > **Note:** This project is the concept and result of my master thesis.
 It is currently a prototype and requires further development before it can be used in production environments.